focus-shift/keycloak-metrics-spi/README.md

 The endpoint is available under `<base url>/realms/<realm>/metrics` (Quarkus).
 It will return data for all realms, no matter which realm you use in the URL.

+## Keycloak Version Compatibility

+The version of this plugin is using the same version baseline like Keycloak itself.
+E.g. the plugin version 25.0.1 is compatible with Keycloak 25.0.1.

 ## License

  See [LICENSE file](./LICENSE)